DistortedAxiom/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

 Semantic HTML describes meaningful HTML code.
-It utilizes semantic html tags such as <header> <form> <footer> <section> to gives clear meaning to the browser / SEO, developers and those who navigates the site.
-Non-semeantic tags are such as <div> and <span>, these provides no specific meaning to its content.
+It utilizes semantic html tags such as header, form, footer, section to gives clear meaning to the browser / SEO, developers and those who navigates the site.
+Non-semeantic tags are such as div and span, these provides no specific meaning to its content.

 2. What are the 4 areas of the box model?

-Margin
-Border
-Padding
-Content
+Margin, Border, Padding, Content

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?